CVE-2026-6165: SQL Injection in code-projects Vehicle Showroom Management System

 Potential Impact

 Successful exploitation of this vulnerability could allow an attacker to execute arbitrary SQL commands on the backend database, potentially leading to unauthorized data access or modification.
-The impact is rated medium severity with limited confidentiality, integrity, and availability impacts as per the CVSS vector.
-There are no confirmed reports of exploitation in the wild, but a public exploit exists which increases risk.
+The impact is rated medium severity based on the CVSS score and vector, with limited but non-negligible confidentiality, integrity, and availability impacts.
+There are no confirmed reports of exploitation in the wild.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, users should consider implementing web application firewall (WAF) rules to detect and block SQL injection attempts targeting the ID parameter in /util/Login_check.php.
-Code review and input validation improvements should be prioritized once a patch or update is released.
+Until an official fix is available, users should consider implementing input validation or web application firewall rules to detect and block malicious SQL injection attempts targeting the ID parameter in /util/Login_check.php.
+Monitor for updates from the vendor regarding patches or official mitigations.

 CVE-2026-6165: SQL Injection in code-projects Vehicle Showroom Management System